-As the first designer to join the team, I spearheaded complete overhauls of almost every major tool on my team.
-Our goal is to design products that make productivity, collaboration and finding information as easy and intuitive as our consumer facing products.
-Our tools have saved countless hours of employee time and continue to improve efficiency, productivity and collaboration in the workplace.
-We use a people-driven approach to planning new features and understanding how to best solve the complex needs of our users making our tools highly specialized while at the same time serving many different use cases for the many different roles throughout the company.
+Our tools have saved countless hours of employee time and continue to improve efficiency, productivity and collaboration.
+We use a people-driven approach to planning new features and understanding how to best solve the complex needs of Facebook employees making our tools highly specialized while at the same time flexible enough to serve the many different roles throughout the company.

 ROLE & RESPONSIBILITIES